What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 Connecting Directly To Mobile Operators over SS7/Sigtran:

-The SS7 or SIGTRAN protocol is the option for direct mobile operator connection.
-The SMS gateway or Bulk SMS application connects to all operators over the ss7 or Sigtran (SS7 over IP) link.
-For service users, the app provides SMPP or HTTP-based Bulk SMS APIs.
-The SMS gateway hides all protocol-level difficulties.
-Direct connection to ss7 or Sigtran enables the bulk SMS service providers to provide fast and accurate SMS delivery.
-It’s a cheaper option, as this offloads the mobile operator’s SMSC.
+The SS7 or SIGTRAN protocol provides an option for a direct connection with the Mobile Network Operator’s network.
+An SMS gateway or a Bulk SMS sender application connects to all operators over the SS7 or Sigtran (SS7 over IP) links.
+For service users, the app provides SMPP- or HTTP-based Bulk SMS APIs.
+This way, the SMS gateway hides all protocol-level difficulties from a common user.
+A direct connection to SS7 or Sigtran enables a bulk SMS service provider to deliver SMS messages quickly and accurately.
+It’s also a cheaper option, as it offloads the mobile operator’s SMSC.

 Connect to the SMSCs of mobile operators over SMPP.